Policy Name: Graduation and Commencement

 Planning of Commencement Ceremonies

-Commencement exercises, including without limitation the location and date of ceremonies and the identities of guest speakers, shall be planned by the Office of Advancement Communications and approved by the President.
+Commencement exercises, including without limitation the location and date of ceremonies and the identities of guest speakers, shall be planned by Events Management and approved by the President.

 The College may award honorary degrees that it is authorized to grant pursuant to applicable law, during commencement ceremonies.
 Honorary degrees shall be awarded (a) to recognize excellence and extraordinary achievement in the fields of public affairs, the sciences, humanities and the arts, scholarship and education, business and philanthropy or social services which exemplify the mission and purpose of the University; (b) to honor meritorious and outstanding service to the College, the State of New York, the United States, or to humanity at large; and/or (c) to recognize individuals whose lives and significant achievements should serve as examples of the College's aspirations for its students.
 The specific honorary degree awarded, which should normally bear a relationship to an academic discipline in the curriculum of the College, shall be appropriate to the nature of the attainment which is being recognized.